Best turbo-petrol automatic crossovers under Rs 12 lakh

 Ad

-The Maruti Fronx’s 100hp, BoosterJet 1.0-litre engine offers refined and linear performance.
-The smooth AT gearbox is the pick of the range and it’s also got a sporty edge to its handling.
-It also scores well on space and comfort, but it’s the most expensive SUV on this list.
-Alternately, one can also look at the badge-engineered Toyota Taisor.
+The Maruti Fronx’s 100hp 1.0-litre BoosterJet engine offers refined and linear performance.
+Its smooth AT gearbox is the pick of the range, and it’s also got a sporty edge to its handling.
+The Fronx also scores well on space and comfort, but it’s the most expensive SUV on this list.
+Alternatively, one can look at its badge-engineered sibling, the Toyota Taisor.

 Renault Kiger